Treat family and friends to some delicious homemade Matcha Ice Cream. This simple eggless recipe is full of green tea flavor.

 Ceremonial grade Matcha (Japanese green tea powder) which comes in a small cans is expensive.
 For making ice cream, culinary grade matcha will suffice.
 For this batch of ice cream I used this organic matcha (the one in the bag on the left) with pretty good results.
 The color is not as vibrant as I would like it to be but the flavor is nice and strong.
 I paid $8.49 for a 2 ounce bag at their store near my house.
 Next time I will try either this Maeda-en or Kenko culinary grade matcha powder (affiliate links) because both have good on-line customer reviews.

 Strongly flavored Matcha Ice Cream can be ever so slightly bitter.
 Fortunately, here in the Midwest we are blessed with creamy milk that makes excellent ice cream.
 Combined with the matcha, the green tea flavor is just right.
 I used the full 3 tablespoons of matcha.

 - ¾ cups (165g) sugar

 - ¼ tsp salt

-Freeze ice cream bowl for 24 hours.
+- Freeze ice cream bowl for 24 hours.

-Transfer half cup warm milk to a small container.
-Add matcha and whisk vigorously till incorporated.
+- Transfer half cup warm milk to a small container.
+Add matcha and whisk vigorously until incorporated.
 Pour into warm milk.

-Place frozen bowl on base of ice cream maker and turn it on.
+- Place frozen bowl on base of ice cream maker and turn it on.
 Give chilled mixture a good stir before pouring into frozen bowl.
 Churn until desired consistency, about 15 to 20 minutes.

-If you prefer a firmer consistency, transfer ice cream to a container and place in freezer for a couple of hours.
+- If you prefer a firmer consistency, transfer ice cream to a container and place in freezer for a couple of hours.

 Enjoy…..and have a wonderful day! 😎